TCF on other websites

 March 2015: Isaac Alfred Ailion Foundation supports Senshi Sosho project

 The “Isaac Alfred Ailion Foundation” from Leiden will support the publication of the Senshi Sosho volume 3: “The Invasion of the Dutch East Indies”.
-Mid July 2015 The Corts Foundation will publish this standard work of the “The War History Office of the National Defense College of Japan” in an English translation with Leiden University Press.
+The Corts Foundation will publish this standard work of the “The War History Office of the National Defense College of Japan” in an English translation with Leiden University Press.

 For more information, see: